 A great dread filled the serpent as he sat on the Throne of Hell.
 This was not a game or exercise to while away infernal time.
 Where the master had been content with the status quo before, she now had a grand plan in mind.
 Where her minions on earth had harvested most of the souls, she would take charge up there in a way never dreamed of before.
 Where she had frequently appeared topside to tempt a random soul, she now had the entire earth in mind, and she would not come back down until she had won the war… or lost.

-Among those who would later come forth as witnesses to this event were the captain, himself, his copilot, two stewardesses, and two Roman Catholic clerics, who would take snapshots and capture the event they hoped would turn out on their digital camera and camcorder.
+Among those who would later come forth as witnesses to this event were the captain, himself, his copilot, two stewardesses, and two Roman Catholic clerics, who would take snapshots and capture the event, they hoped would turn out, from their cell phones.

 As the pilot gave his before landing speech, he found his attention quickly drawn to the apparition ahead, but it registered slowly in his skeptical mind.